-- (5) A Qualified Person Must Be Responsible for All Items of Technical Report Section 5.2 and Part 8 of the Instrument require at least one qualified person to take responsibility for each section or item of the technical report, including any information incorporated from previously filed technical reports.
+- (5) A Qualified Person Must Be Responsible for All Items of Technical Report Section 5.1 of the Instrument requires a technical report to be prepared by or under the supervision of one or more qualified persons.
+By implication, this means that at least one qualified person must take responsibility for each section or item of the technical report, including any information incorporated from previously filed technical reports.
 If the qualified person, in response to a particular item, refers to the equivalent item in a previously filed technical report, the qualified person is implicitly saying that the information is still reliable and current and there have been no material changes.
-This would normally involve the qualified person doing a certain amount of background work and validation. - (6) Previous Mineral Resources or Mineral Reserves When a technical report includes a mineral resource or mineral reserve estimate prepared by another qualified person for a previously filed technical report, under section 5.2 and Part 8 of the Instrument one of the qualified persons preparing the new technical report must take responsibility for those estimates.
-In doing this, that qualified person should make whatever investigations are necessary to reasonably rely on the estimates. - Execution of Technical Report Section 5.2 and subsection 8.1(1) of the Instrument require the qualified person to date, sign, and if the qualified person has a seal, seal the technical report and certificate.
+This would normally involve the qualified person doing a certain amount of background work and validation. - (6) Previous Mineral Resources or Mineral Reserves When a technical report includes a mineral resource or mineral reserve estimate prepared by another qualified person for a previously filed technical report, under section 5.2 and Part 8 of the Instrument, one of the qualified persons preparing the new technical report must take responsibility for those estimates.
+In doing this, that qualified person should make whatever investigations are necessary to reasonably rely on the estimates. - 5.2 Execution of Technical Report Section 5.2 and subsection 8.1(1) of the Instrument require the qualified person to date, sign, and if the qualified person has a seal, seal the technical report and certificate.
 Section 8.3 of the Instrument requires the qualified person to date and sign the consent.
 If a person's name appears in an electronic document with (signed by) or (sealed) next to the person's name or there is a similar indication in the document, the securities regulatory authorities will consider that the person has signed and sealed the document.
 Although not required, the qualified person may sign or seal maps and drawings in the same manner.